What Happens After Death?

 The dead in Christ await the first resurrection and are doing so peacefully.

-As far as others go, those who did not have a true opportunity for salvation will be given it, but that is the subject of another article (see Universal Offer of Salvation: There Are Hundreds of Verses in the Bible Supporting the Doctrine of True Apocatastasis).
+As far as others go, those who did not have a true opportunity for salvation will be given it after the second resurrection, but that is the subject of another free online book: Universal OFFER of Salvation, Apokatastasis: Can God save the lost in an age to come?
+Hundreds of scriptures reveal God's plan of salvation.

 So, what really happens after death?